-A study of nursing liability claims by a major nursing malpractice insurance provider grouped common allegations by the amount of paid indemnity (money paid out by the insurance company for the case) as well as frequency of the claim.
-Although this data cuts across all nursing specialties, the top categories of malpractice claims are applicable to the correctional nursing specialty as well.
-Let’s review these as they relate to the practice of correctional nursing.
+A study of nursing liability claims by a major nursing malpractice insurance provider also looked at the common allegations against nurses and grouped them by frequency and total amount paid in claims.
+This study also supported the categories listed above as common and costly.
+Although this data includes all nursing specialties, these top categories of malpractice claims are applicable to the correctional nursing specialty as well.
+Let’s look at them as they relate to the practice of correctional nursing.

 Scope of Practice

 Scope of practice claims brought the highest payouts.
 The insurance provider proposed that this was due to a perception that practicing outside of a nurse’s professional license is considered a very serious situation.
 Correctional nurses have high risk of practicing outside their scope of licensure because of the autonomous nature of correctional nursing practice.
 This autonomy, however, does not mean that nurses may practice outside of their scope.
 Our non-healthcare colleagues may have little understanding of what nurses can and can not be asked to do.
 There may be pressure to limit the involvement of costly outside resources.
 There may be a provider overseeing the facility who may not understand the scope of practice of the nurse at that site.
 No matter what good intentions the nurse may have, correctional nurses cannot practice beyond their scope because by doing so, they risk the health of the patient and their own continued nursing licensure.
 All nurses must understand the limits of their licensure, but correctional nurses, in particular, must also be willing to speak up and say no when asked to perform outside of those boundaries.